-Logan LaBerge will be in his fifth season as an assistant swimming coach at Washington and Lee University in 2018-19, his first season as the assistant head coach.
+Logan LaBerge will be in his sixth season as an assistant swimming coach at Washington and Lee University in 2019-20, his second season as the assistant head coach.

 In his first campaign, the women’s program finished with an 8-1 overall record and claimed its eighth consecutive conference title.
 The men’s squad also recorded an 8-1 record and won the inaugural ODAC Championship.
 Both the women and men’s teams had 18 individuals garner all-conference laurels.
 Emily Rollo ‘17 was named Swimmer of the Year, Kira Tomenchok ’18 tabbed Rookie of the Year honors and Stephanie Foster ‘16 received her second straight ODAC Scholar-Athlete of the Year for the women.
 On the men’s side, Tommy Thetford ’18 was selected as the Rookie of Year.

 During the 2015-16 season, the women posted a 7-2 overall record and won its 26th ODAC Championship.
 The men’s team registered a 6-1 record and claimed its second consecutive ODAC title.
 At the conference championship, Elle Chancey ’19 was chosen as the women’s Rookie of the Year, while Sam Childress ’19 was named the men’s Rookie of the Year.
 Foster was selected as the ODAC Scholar-Athlete of the Year for the third straight year and Thetford was awarded the Swimmer of the Year.